-For a quick breakfast, head to Liberté Pâtisserie Boulangerie for a wide selection of freshly baked pastries and cakes with cute interiors.
+For a quick breakfast, head to Liberté Pâtisserie Boulangerie for a wide selection of freshly baked pastries and cakes with super cute French interiors.
 Hailing from Paris, you know the pastries are going to be good.

 Must order: Praline croissant and Pain aux raisin